zahardev/z-nonce/README.md

 ## Verifying a nonce

-Note that nonces has lifetime after which they expire.
-By default it is 24 hours, but you can modify it.
-(if nonce is valid, all verify methods return 1 or 2 depending on how much time ago it has been created.
+If nonce is valid, all verify methods return 1 or 2 depending on how much time ago it has been created.
 If it is less then half of expire time - method returns 1, otherwise - 2.

 ### Verifying a nonce passed from an admin screen